Most Haunted Long Beach Spots

 The Queen Mary

 The Queen Mary may be the most famous haunted spot in Long Beach.
 Not to mention, one of the most well-known spots for creepy happenings in all of Southern California.
-The ship used to sail for the Cunard Line from 1936 – 1967, but it’s now docked permanently.
-It used to serve as an attraction where you could find a hotel, restaurants, and take a tour of the museum, but it has been closed to the public since 2020.
+The ship used to sail for the Cunard Line from 1936 – 1967, but it’s now docked permanently, and serves as an attraction where you could find a hotel, restaurants, and take a tour of the museum.
 One of the famous spots is Cabin B340 which is famous for being haunted by a murder victim.
 Some of the other spooky happenings include ghosts of children playing in the ship’s nursery, a “lady in white,” and an engine room that’s haunted by a sailor.

 Haunted Spots Long Beach